 However, simply addressing the symptoms doesn’t get to the root cause for the reflux.

 A functional medicine approach would be to consider the whole person, understanding that heartburn-related pain is a barometer of something that’s functionally amiss.

 Normally the contents of the stomach are contained via a muscular structure between the esophagus and the stomach: the lower esophageal sphincter or LES.
 Normally it allows food and beverages to move one way, from the mouth into the stomach however, there are risk factors that can cause this to go awry:

-Excessive stress – not as clear cut but evidence suggests that chronic stress & elevated stress hormones like cortisol and adrenaline may slow the rate of food leaving the stomach and movement along the digestive tract increasing the potential for reflux.
-Stress can decrease the production of mucous that normally protects the stomach; if irritated, may cause increased belching.
+Not as clear cut but evidence suggests that chronic stress & elevated stress hormones like cortisol and adrenaline may slow the rate of food leaving the stomach and movement along the digestive tract increasing the potential for reflux.
+Stress can decrease the production of mucous that normally protects the stomach; if irritated, it may cause increased belching.
 When the LES opens to release the gas, stomach contents can escape.

-Trigger foods – these can aggravate existing inflammation, irritate the LES or create immune responses that trigger symptoms in susceptible people.
-Common problematic foods include citrus, coffee, spicy foods, fried foods, garlic & onions, peppermint, tomatoes, chocolate and alcohol.
+These can aggravate existing inflammation, irritate the LES or create immune responses that trigger symptoms in susceptible people.
+Common problematic foods include citrus, coffee, spicy foods, fried foods, garlic & onions, peppermint, tomatoes, chocolate, and alcohol.

 Could low stomach acid be to blame?